rednaxela1813/rest-erp/README.md

 # ERP for Burger

-A monorepo for a restaurant ERP/POS built on Django.
-The project now covers more than a basic catalog and ordering flow: it includes organization-level data isolation, a cashier UI, payments, fiscalization, inventory, recipes, accounting entries, and internal operations dashboards.
+A restaurant ERP/POS built on Django.
+The repository covers more than a basic catalog and ordering flow: it includes organization-level data isolation, a cashier UI, payments, fiscalization, inventory, recipes, accounting entries, and internal operations dashboards.

 ## Repository Contents

+- `apps/` — domain applications: orders, payments, cashier, inventory, products, accounting, and supporting modules
+- `config/` — users, organizations, dictionaries, observability, and shared config
-- `backend/` — the main Django backend: REST API, cashier UI built with Django templates + HTMX, Celery tasks, and domain logic
+- `core/` — Django settings, Celery bootstrap, and root URL configuration
+- `tests/` — project-wide pytest coverage
 - `docs/diagrams/` — diagrams for payment and fiscal flows
+- `docs/screenshots/` — cashier UI screenshots used in documentation
-- `CASHIER_GUIDE.md` — a short cashier cheat sheet for non-standard situations
+- `docs/CASHIER_GUIDE.md` — a short cashier cheat sheet for non-standard situations
-- `OPERATIONS_GUIDE.md` — operational procedures for admins during payment and fiscalization issues
+- `docs/OPERATIONS_GUIDE.md` — operational procedures for admins during payment and fiscalization issues
-- `Roadmap.md` — the historical MVP roadmap; useful as background, but it no longer reflects the current scope of the system
+- `docs/Roadmap.md` — the historical MVP roadmap; useful as background, but it no longer reflects the current scope of the system

 ## Current Functional Scope